puppetlabs/best-practices/separate-hieradata-repository.md

 ## Deployment Considerations

-Choosing to manage your data in the manner described in this best practise will require additional attention be paid to the process of deploying changes.
+Choosing to manage your data in the manner described in this best practice will require additional attention be paid to the process of deploying changes.
 Prior to moving the Hieradata into it's own repository, when it was stored inside the Control Repository, a change to data would invoke a deployment of the changes if